Menu

 An equity release plan like this can mean preventing compound interest from reducing your estate value.
 At the same time, you’re able to afford to make the repayments, then start making no repayments and let the interest accrue when your financial situation requires it.

-Lifetime mortgages affect your current financial situation and your family’s future inheritance, so getting the best advice from an experienced equity release adviser is imperative before proceeding.
+Lifetime mortgages affect your current financial situation and your family’s future inheritance, so it is imperative to get the best advice from an experienced equity release adviser before proceeding.

-They will go through all the various alternative options available, including the financial support from the means-tested benefit you may be entitled to now and aren’t claiming.
+They will discuss all the various alternative options available, including the financial support from means-tested benefits you may be entitled to but aren’t claiming.

 The Direct Costs for Equity Release

-There can be upfront fees to arrange equity release, which need to be your opening discussion with any advisor.
+There may be upfront fees to arrange equity release, which should be discussed as your first point with any advisor.
 Financial advisors can be paid their fees directly or by commission from equity release providers.
 Some, though, take both—a fee from you directly and a commission on the plans.

-Ask any advisor you’re considering working with what their fees are and who pays.
-If it’s a one-off fee, you will need to pay that directly to the solicitor, for commission-only fees are paid by the plan provider if you choose to go ahead with the policy.
+Ask any advisor you’re considering working with about their fees and who pays them.
+If it’s a one-off fee, you will need to pay it directly to the solicitor, as the plan provider pays commission-only fees if you choose to proceed with the policy.

 Application and arrangement fees are other costs that plan providers may require.
-These are generally from £700 and upwards.
+They generally range from £700 and upwards.

-The arrangement fee on some plans can also cover a property valuation report; however, this will only be for the lender’s purposes to decide on how much they can approve a lifetime mortgage.
-Check to see if the property valuation is included as part of the arrangement fee or if there’s a separate fee payable.
+The arrangement fee on some plans can also cover a property valuation report; however, this will only be used by the lender to decide how much they can approve a lifetime mortgage.
+Verify whether the property valuation is included in the arrangement fee or if a separate fee is payable.

 There will also be legal fees involved.
-Depending on the plan provider, contribution-based schemes can be available, providing some financial support to cover legal and arrangement fees.
+Contribution-based schemes can be available depending on the plan provider, providing some financial support to cover legal and arrangement fees.
 These vary by provider.

-When it comes to older people, one of the best options they have for releasing equity is through equity release.
+One of the best options for older people to release equity is equity release.
 The advantages of such a move are manifold.
-Not only can it help to provide additional financial security in retirement and later life, but it can also provide access to funds that would otherwise remain tied up in a property or other asset.
+Not only can it help provide additional financial security in retirement and later life, but it can also provide access to funds that would otherwise remain tied up in a property or other asset.

-Equity release is an attractive option for many older people due to its flexible nature and lack of restrictions on spending money.
+Equity release is an attractive option for many older individuals due to its flexible nature and the absence of restrictions on spending.
 Moreover, the process and fees associated with Santander equity release products are much lower than those associated with traditional loans, making them incredibly cost-effective for seniors on a tight budget.

-The benefits of equity release make it an excellent choice for those over 70 who want to make the most of their finances and maintain their independence in retirement.
+The benefits of equity release make it an excellent choice for individuals over 70 who want to maximise their financial resources and maintain their independence in retirement.

-With proper advice from independent financial advisors and information provided by specialists like 1st UK Money, getting started with equity release could be the best decision a senior can make for their financial future.
+With proper advice from independent financial advisors and information provided by specialists like 1st UK Money, getting started with equity release could be one of the best decisions a senior can make for their financial future.

 OTHER RELATED DEPARTMENTS